-After a lot of requests from my constant readers, i am writing a detailed post on How to make South - Indian soft and fluffy Idlies at home Using a mixer grinder.
+After a lot of requests from my constant readers, I am writing a detailed post on How to make South - Indian soft and fluffy Idlies at home Using a mixer grinder.
 The main difference of making the idli batter in a wet grinder and in a mixer grinder is the ratio of rice and Urad dal.
-If you are using a wet grinder the ratio of rice to Urad dal is 4:1, but if you are using a mixer grinder, the ratio for perfect idli changes to 3:1.
-Here in U.S i used my Preethi mixer grinder for making these soft idlies.
+If you are using a wet grinder the ratio of rice to Urad dal is 4:1, but if you are using a mixer grinder, the ratio for perfect idli changes to 3:1 or 2:1 for Super soft and foolproof iddli's.
+Here in U.S, I used my Vitamix (Preethi mixer grinder earlier) for making these soft idlies.

 |How to make Perfect spongy Iddli / Idli batter at home?|